phatnt99/notice-management-app/README.md

 - Prevent permanent deletion.
 Currently I applied Soft delete strategy, which will use additional column is_deleted to indicate whether that resource is deleted or not, by using Hibernate supported @SQLDelete.
 Other action such as inquiry, update will first check the is_deleted column, by using Hibernate supported annotation @Filter.
 - Apply caching to robust the API response speeed.
 By using Spring Boot Cache, I applied caching for various methods (mostly for the inquiry data) to speed up the response time, using @Cachable.
 When entities were modifying (update, delete), using propriate annotation @CachePut (for updating) and @CacheEvict (for deleting) to update the caching data.
 - For searching Notice, currently JPA specification is used for easy write complex and flexible queries.
 When come in high volume traffic context, I would like to use ElasticSearch which is a powered search engine, we can save the DB connections go through main PostgresQL DB and speed up the search API since ElasticSearch is NoSQL bult-in.
 - 42 unit test cases were added to make sure basic workflow can run smoothly.
+Passed on Github Workflow.

 For further improvement, I will consider following points:
 - Apply Microservice architecture